studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 ### 1. Sharing proof of payment

 The main reason that adds Nostr is, again, to share proof of payment.
-I know, if Lightning payments all over the world are only WebLN that returns the preimage directly after the payment is completed, Nostr doesn't need.
+I know, if Lightning payments all over the world are only WebLN that returns the preimage directly after the payment is completed, then Nostr doesn't need.
 But that isn't so.
 This blog cannot receive payment callbacks from mobile wallets, node wallets, etc. Nostr has made it universal.

 However, Nostr may be too big a feature for that purpose alone.
 Most of the problems I receive from user testing are related to Nostr, as the Lightning area is robust thanks to Apreture.
 For example, mobile browser is slow or unresponsive (the cause is around websokect), DMs do not arrive (they are issued to the network, but the Nostr client does not catch them), etc. Complexity skyrocketed, especially in the client codebase.